BenCuff/github-pages-test/docs/communicating-uncertainty.md

 For the public, uncertainty in numbers and what it means for their use can be difficult to grasp, and this can affect public trust in statistics and the organisations that communicate them.
 For statistics producers, being honest, open and up front about uncertainty can help to minimise misinterpretation, maintain confidence, and protect the integrity of the data, the analysis, and the communicator.

-The [Code of Practice for Statistics](https://code.statisticsauthority.gov.uk/) commits UKHSA to the highest standards of quality in statistics.
+The [Code of Practice for Statistics](https://code.statisticsauthority.gov.uk/) commits statistics producers to the highest standards of quality in statistics.
 The Quality pillar of the Code contains practices for communicating uncertainty that all producers should be mindful of.
+See inside the expandable sections below for more detail on these principles.

 {% capture expandable_content_1 %}
 [Suitable data sources](https://code.statisticsauthority.gov.uk/the-code/quality/q1-suitable-data-sources/):
-The nature of data sources, and how and why they were selected, should be explained.
-Potential bias, uncertainty and possible distortive effects in the source data should be identified and the extent of any impact on the statistics should be clearly reported.
+"The nature of data sources, and how and why they were selected, should be explained.
+Potential bias, uncertainty and possible distortive effects in the source data should be identified and the extent of any impact on the statistics should be clearly reported.""
 {% endcapture %}

 {% capture expandable_content_2 %}
 [Sound methods](https://code.statisticsauthority.gov.uk/the-code/quality/q2-sound-methods/):
-Relevant limitations arising from the methods and their application, including bias and uncertainty, should be identified and explained to users.
-An indication of their likely scale and the steps taken to reduce their impact on the statistics should be included in the explanation.
+"Relevant limitations arising from the methods and their application, including bias and uncertainty, should be identified and explained to users.
+An indication of their likely scale and the steps taken to reduce their impact on the statistics should be included in the explanation."
 {% endcapture %}

 {% capture expandable_content_3 %}
 [Assured quality](https://code.statisticsauthority.gov.uk/the-code/quality/q3-assured-quality/):
-The extent and nature of any uncertainty in the estimates should be clearly explained.
+"The extent and nature of any uncertainty in the estimates should be clearly explained."
 {% endcapture %}